Breaking News | EFCC re-arraigns ex-NIMASA D-G for alleged N156.4m fraud

 The defendant was arraigned alongside Dauda Bawa and Thlumbau Enterprises Ltd. on 19 counts bordering on money laundering before Justice Chuka Obiozor.

-They had pleaded not guilty to the charges and the judge had admitted them to bail in the sum of N5 million each with two surties in like sum
+They had pleaded not guilty to the charges and the judge had admitted them to bail in the sum of N5 million each with two sureties in like sum

 However, following the retirement of Justice Olatoregun, the charge is now commencing de novo (afresh) before Justice Obiozor.